christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 Looking back at the PCA output for layer 22, its clear that the model is doing something interesting in terms of concept clustering.
 The model is distinguishing between characters, objects and honing in on story elements that are crucial for ToM processing.

 The progression as you move from the residual stream pre (the input to the layer), to MLP output, and to the residual stream post (the layers output after its done processing) shows how the model integrates information and refines its representations.
-In the residual stream pre, we can see the model focusing on locations like the room the narrative is taking place in and the school.
+In the residual stream pre, we can see the model focusing on locations like the `room` the narrative is taking place in and the `school`.
 By the residual stream post, we see a clear organization of tighter clusters of related concepts.
-This alignment with ToM processing is obvious—characters, key objects (like the "cat", "basket", and "box"), and mental state verbs (like "thinks" and "knows") are all grouped together in a way that suggests the model is zoning in on the most relevant elements.
+This alignment with ToM processing is obvious—characters (`John` and `Mark`), key objects (like the `cat`, `basket`, and `box`), and mental state verbs (like `thinks` and `knows`) are all grouped together in a way that suggests the model is zoning in on the most relevant elements.

-The tighter clustering of "cat", "basket", and "box" in the post stream suggests that layer 22 is particularly focused on these objects, which are central to the characters belief states.
+The tighter clustering of `cat`, `basket`, and `box` in the post stream suggests that layer 22 is particularly focused on these objects, which are central to the characters belief states.
 Similarly, the mental state words are coming closer together.

-It seems like layer 22 is helping maintain John’s belief state, focusing on his initial understanding (like the "cat on the basket") while potentially ignoring other events that aren’t directly relevant.
-Integrating character, object, and action info, and might even be suppressing distractions to keep the belief state clear.
+It seems like layer 22 is helping maintain John’s belief state, focusing on his initial understanding (like the `cat on the basket`) while potentially ignoring other events that aren’t directly relevant.
+Integrating character, object, and action info, and might even be suppressing contradicting information to keep the belief state clear.

 <br>